 Battery charger circuit

-This circuit has two stages-battery charger with cut-off, and battery level indicator and inverter circuit.
-Charging circuit is built around IC1 (LM317) as shown in Fig. 1.
-When mains 230V AC is available, IC1 provides gate voltage to SCR1 (TYN616) through diode D3 (1N4007).
+This circuit has a two stage-battery charger with cut-off and battery level indicator and an inverter circuit.
+Charging circuit is built around IC1 (LM317) as shown below.
+When mains 230V AC is available, IC1 provides the gate voltage to SCR1 (TYN616) through diode D3 (1N4007).
 SCR1 starts charging the battery.
 For output voltage setting preset VR1 may be used.

-The battery level indicator and inverter circuit is shown in Fig. 2.
+The battery level indicator & inverter circuit is shown below.
 The battery level checking system is built around transistors T1 and T2 (both BC547) along with some discrete components.
 When the battery is charged (say, to more than 10.50V), LED1 glows and piezo-buzzer PZ1 does not sound.
-On the other hand, when battery voltage goes down (sayk, below 10.50V), LED1 stops glowing and piezo-buzzer sounds, indicating that the battery has been discharged and needs recharging for further use.
+On the other hand, when battery voltage goes down (say, below 10.50V), LED1 stops glowing and piezo-buzzer sounds, indicating that the battery has been discharged and needs recharging for further use.